eheikes/typescript-talk/README.md

 # Intro to Typescript

+This was a talk given at the Des Moines Web Geeks meetup on July 10, 2017.

 The presentation can be viewed at [eheikes.github.io/typescript-talk](http://eheikes.github.io/typescript-talk/), or from the [`dist` folder](dist/) in this repository.

 ## Local Build